raffecat/arg-wait/README.md

 change: perhaps all wait() callbacks registered before that error callback will be discarded; a finally-callback would also be handy.)

-Use pend() to wait on a callback without capturing its result as an argument; errors will still be captured.
+Use pend() to wait on an async operation without capturing its result as an argument; errors will still be handled.

 Example: